1. Let Business Case Drive the Transaction

 Every deal needs a master plan to be successful.
 A master plan is a blueprint for success—a list of critical tasks that must be completed to achieve your ultimate outcome.

-A master plan’s purpose, which typically covers day one through two years post-transaction, is to help an entity commit early to timelines, investments, and people-related decisions.
-Plus, a detailed plan makes it easier to adjust to unexpected changes.
+A detailed plan makes it easier to adjust to unexpected changes.
 Details can add visibility into the interdependencies between teams, departments, and processes.
-One change can impact many areas and allows leadership to see and know the ripple effects.
+One change can impact many areas and allow leadership to see and know the ripple effects.

-Walk through the plan together as an integrated leadership team, which typically consists of functional leaders from human resources (HR), IT, finance, and other departments.
-Reviewing the plan together can help unveil the bigger picture and highlight gaps in assumptions or needs so the team can adjust them prior to execution.
+Walk through the plan as an integrated leadership team with functional leaders from human resources, IT, finance, and other departments.
+Reviewing the plan together can highlight gaps in assumptions or needs that require adjustments.

-The master plan must be coordinated across functions where interdependencies lie.
-For example, IT can’t decide to decommission an application if finance still needs the application to close the books in three months.
+The master plan must be coordinated across functions.
+For example, IT can’t decide to decommission an application finance still needs to close the books in three months.